Channel 1 (Bangladesh): Closure

 In 2007, One Entertainment secured a loan from Prime Bank, pledging the station's broadcasting equipment as collateral.
 In 2008, the bank called in the loan and, when it was not repaid, sold the equipment at auction to People's Entertainment Ltd. Channel 1 continued operating, with what the Bangladesh Telecommunication Regulatory Commission found was rented broadcasting equipment, which is a violation of Bangladesh telecommunications law.
 Consequently, the BTRC shut down the channel on 27 April 2010 at about 18:40 (BST).
 The last program broadcast was its evening news bulletin.
 The license of Channel 1 was revoked by the government later on.

+2026–present: Relaunch

-Shortly after the fall of prime minister Sheikh Hasina's government, on 8 August 2024, Dhaka Reporters Unity demanded immediate reinstation of all unjustly closed media outlets in Bangladesh, including Channel 1.
+Shortly after the fall of prime minister Sheikh Hasina's government, on 8 August 2024, Dhaka Reporters Unity demanded immediate reinstatement of all unjustly closed media outlets in Bangladesh, including Channel 1.
 On 23 January 2025, Channel 1 was granted the ability to file an appeal against the High Court order which shut the channel down, paving its way to return to the air.
 After a hearing on the matter, the Appellate Division cleared the way for Channel 1 to resume broadcasts on 24 February 2025.
+With Bhaiya Group The channel was relaunched as a news-oriented television channel on 27 April 2026 at 18:57 (BST), exactly sixteen years after it was shut down.